Unirep/Unirep/packages/docs/docs/contracts-api/epoch-key-verifier-helper.md

 ---
-title: Epoch Key Proof Verifier Contract
+title: Epoch Key Verifier Helper Contract
 ---

 This smart contract is dedicated to verifying epoch key proofs.
 See [IVerifier](iverifier-sol) for more info.